Best Places To Stay In Eryri | Snowdonia and North Wales!

 The picturesque Conwy Valley is packed with beautiful scenery, pretty towns and villages and exciting activities, and is right in the heart of North Wales!

-They are in close proximity to each other and any of them offer a great central base for your holiday.
+They are in close proximity to each other and any one of them offer a great central base for your holiday.

-Eryri | Snowdonia National Park is on the doorstep, whilst beaches on the North Wales coast, and attractions such as Yr Wyddfa (Snowdon) itself, Go Below and Zip World are just a short distance away!
+Eryri | Snowdonia National Park is right on the doorstep, whilst beaches on the North Wales coast, and Yr Wyddfa (Snowdon) itself and attractions such as Go Below and Zip World are right on your doorstep!

-Llanrwst and Betws-y-Coed both have train stations so the area is a great place to stay if you are visiting Eryri | Snowdonia without a car - and Trefriw is a short 20-25 minute walk from the station at Llanrwst!
+Llanrwst and Betws-y-Coed both have train stations so the area is a great place to stay if you are visiting Eryri | Snowdonia without a car - and Trefriw is just a short 20-25 minute walk from the station at Llanrwst!

 Llanrwst